locoframework/loco-js/README.md

 Sending and receiving messages over a WebSocket connection only works if you use Loco-Rails on the back-end, and it requires [Action Cable](https://www.npmjs.com/package/actioncable) as a front-end dependency.
 It can be skipped if you are not interested in WebSocket communication.
 Internally, Loco-JS uses an instance of a class called `Line` for sending and receiving messages over a WebSocket connection.
 You can fetch this instance using the `getLine` function.
 But there is rarely a need for this.

 Loco-Rails can also send notifications assigned to a given model instance.
 These notifications are typically delivered to Loco-JS via Ajax Polling or a WebSocket connection if it's established.
 They end up in the `notificationCenter` too.
-The `type` of these notification consists of the name of the model and a notification's name _(e.g. "Article created")_.
+The `type` property of these notification consists of the name of the model and a notification's name _(e.g. "Article created")_.
 The class responsible for fetching this type of notifications is called `Wire`.
 On the back-end side, notifications assigned to a model instance can be sent using the `emit` method.

 ```ruby
 include Loco::Emitter

 emit(@article, :created, for: current_user)
 ```

+If you are interested in receiving _"system"_ notifications about the WebSocket connection lifecycle: `connected` / `disconnected` / `rejected`, look at the `loco` property of a notification.

 ## Wire 🚠